By Tara Button / Edited By Kasi Martin

 5 Nurture the items that nurture you

 If you’re investing, you’ll also want to care for your items.
+This starts with looking after your home and cleaning effectively, meaning you’ll want to be armed with the best upright vacuum for whipping your floors into shape.
 There are a few basic maintenance tasks which can drastically increase the longevity of items.
 For example; descale appliances which use water every three months.
 Condition anything made of leather.
 Wash items gently.
 Put protectors on mattresses.
 If items are getting worn, look at ways of reinforcing or protecting them before they are beyond hope.
 It’s really worth doing.
 I know if I plump my feather sofa cushions regularly my sofa could last years and years longer than if I let them go flat and I’m saving myself hundreds of pounds with this small action.
 When it come to clothes checkout Kasi’s guide to home care and specialty cleaning.

 Finally – get to know your local fixers.
 Your local cobbler, tailor, dry cleaner, and ideally the old-school handyperson.
 Idea: You could even host a project (like restart project in the UK) and host a party where you can bring electronics and get them fixed for free.